Vatican Museums & Sistine Chapel Tickets

 Raphael, along with his workshop, created these masterpieces between 1508 and 1524, and they continue to be celebrated for their artistic innovation and cultural significance still today.

-One of the most iconic frescoes within the Raphael Rooms is "The School of Athens," which is located in the Room of the Segnatura.
-This masterpiece encapsulates the intellectual spirit of the Renaissance period and features a gathering of philosophers, scientists, and scholars from different historical periods.
+One of the most famous frescoes in the Raphael Rooms is "The School of Athens," which is in the Room of the Segnatura.
+The masterpiece encapsulates the intellectual spirit of the Renaissance period and features a gathering of philosophers, scientists, and scholars from different historical periods.
 The central figures, Plato and Aristotle, appear to be in deep contemplation and are surrounded by other luminaries such as Socrates, Euclid, and Ptolemy.
 Just imagine that conversation!

 To fully appreciate the Raphael Rooms you may want to consider following the works in chronological order.
 To do this you can start with the Room of the Segnatura, and then progress through the successive rooms - Room of Heliodorus, then the Room of the Fire in the Borgo, and then the Room of Constantine.
 This chronological approach allows visitors to see the evolution of Raphael's style and themes over the years and how they changed.